nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

 >Cloud Base As:  Communication protocols with proxies and clients portal , Type of Service and Knoledge offered
 and Overall Costs(data rates exchanges with cloud platform + device/proxy cost)

+# end-user experience
-> effectiveness of service and knowledge extrapolated:
+We focus on effectiveness of service and knowledge extrapolated
-(User Experience and satisfaction)
-For now we will focus on two knowledge:
-1.  we want to create a secure path through an urban area.
+1.  we want to create a secure path through an urban area
 2. light and croud as indicator of security instead of obscure and not populated side streets
-3. Density of pubs,bars and restaurants as synonimus of secure.
+3. Density of pubs, bars and restaurants as synonimus of secure

-4. Idea of :  More people+light around implies  more secure areas.
+- Idea of "More people and light implies more secure areas" is effective?
+- Can We measure A security level of a road through Ambiental Sensors Like Level of light, Loudness and density of Points of interests in the area